Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 The RED Brick has three LEDs on the top side: A blue, a red and a green LED.

-The blue LED is directly connected to the internal power supply of the processor.
+* The blue LED is directly connected to the internal power supply of the processor.
 The LED is on if the processor is powered.

-The red LED shows if an error is present.
+* The red LED shows if an error is present.
 If the red LED stays on during startup, no image could be found.
 There may be no SD card inserted or there is no valid image on the SD card.

-The green LED shows the current state.
-If on startup the red LED is off and the green LED does not turn on, Linux couldn't boot properly.
+* The green LED shows the current state.
+If on startup the red LED is off and the green LED does not turn on, Linux could not boot properly.
 During boot-time the green LED turns on.
 After the RED Brick has booted up and all of the services are available the green led starts showing a heartbeat.

 To summarize, a proper boot up of the RED Brick will result in the following
 sequence: